-We are thrilled to announce that our next Homecoming guest is internationally known artist Tom Bachtell on Friday, April 13th, 2018 at 7:00.
+We are thrilled to announce our Homecoming guest is internationally known artist

-Tickets are $25 and are available at the box office and online: CLICK HERE
+Tickets are $25 and are available at the box office and online at:

 Trained as a pianist at the Cleveland Institute of Music and with a liberal arts degree from Case Western Reserve University, Tom is self-taught as an artist.
 Working primarily in brush and ink, Tom’s drawing style pays homage to many of the classic American illustrators and cartoonists of the 1920s and 1930s.
 He has drawn countless celebrities, artists, and politicians.
 Tom is the illustrator of When I Knew (HarperCollins), edited by Robert Trachtenberg, and a Lambda Literary Award finalist.
 He illustrated the cover of “Trump and Me,” by Mark Singer (Penguin Random House).
 He frequently portrays musicians, doing regular work with the Irving S. Gilmore International Keyboard Festival and Awards (Kalamazoo, Michigan), the Risør International Chamber Music Festival in Norway, and Cal Performances at the University of California, Berkeley.
 He recently created the official poster for “The Girl, The Grouch, & The Goat,” a new musical comedy by Jack Helbig and Mark Hollmann; a portrait of Ruth Bader Ginsburg for “Notorious RBG: A Portrait in Song,” a new release from Cedille Records; and a new Mahjong set.